answerdigital/AnswerKing-Python/README.md

   default     = "<DNS_HOSTED_ZONE_ID>"
 }
 ```
 Note: The `DNS_HOSTED_ZONE_ID` can be found in the AWS console.
-Search for Route 53, select Hosted zone under DNS management and look in the Hosted zone ID column.
+Search for Route 53, select 'Hosted zone' under 'DNS management' and look in the 'Hosted zone ID' column.

 - run the following in the command line while in the `ecs_fargate` directory:
   - `terraform init`